leandrowferreira/challenge-full-stack-web-laravel/COMMENTS.md

 Programming is the art of always refactoring.
 There's an extensive list of features that could be implemented or enhanced, but just to cite the most important ones:

-  - Log all data changes through *API*
+  - Log all data changes through *API*.
-  - Add localization in front and backend
+  - Add localization in front and backend.
-  - Create Postman library to make easy to implement solutions that consumes *API*
+  - Create Postman library to make easier to implement solutions that consumes *API*.
-  - Enable Sawgger to the *API*
+  - Enable Sawgger to *API*.
-  - Implement Websockets to guarantee frontend sync
+  - Implement Websockets to guarantee frontend syncing.
-  - Enable cookie-based session authentication to SPA frontend access
+  - Enable cookie-based session authentication to SPA frontend access.
-  - Token rotation for every *API* call
+  - Token rotation for every *API* call.
-  - Implement complete Auth interface to better user management
+  - Complete Auth interface to better user management, including admin,teachers ant other roles.

 ## What required items was not delivered